abrelsfo/dosk/readme.md

 Due to security concerns these changes are made permanent manually.
 To make these changes permanent you need to edit the registry.
-You can do that by going typing \'regedit\' in start.
+You can do that by going typing 'regedit' in start.
 Then going to HKEY_CURRENT_USER->Software->Microsoft->Command Processor Add a new String Value with
  Name: AutoRun